clawoflight/aursec/aursec/man/aursec.1.md

 - no hash in the blockchain: prompt
 - hash below threshold: prompt
 - hash above threshold and match: exit 0
-- hash above threshold and on match: exit != 0
+- hash above threshold and no match: exit != 0

 # EXIT STATUS
 0